transcom/mymove/README.md

 * `make db_dev_migrate`: Applies database migrations against your running database container.
 * `make db_dev_migrate_down`: reverts the most recently applied migration by running the down migration

-### Environment Variables

-In development, we use [direnv](https://direnv.net/) to setup environment variables required by the application.

-* If you want to add a new environment variable to affect only your development machine, export it in `.envrc.local`.
-Variables exported in this file take precedence over those in `.envrc`.
-* If you want to add a new environment variable that is required by new development, it can be added to `.envrc` using one of the following:

-    ```bash
-    # Add a default value for all devs that can be overridden in their .envrc.local
-    export NEW_ENV_VAR="default value"

-    # or

-    # Specify that an environment variable must be defined in .envrc.local
-    require NEW_ENV_VAR "Look for info on this value in Google Drive"
-    ```

 #### Migrations

 If you need to change the database schema, you'll need to write a migration.